stanistan/crela/README.md

 ## Todo

 - Options for Async
-- A better delayed type (with some semantics for reading/writing)
+- A better delayed type (with some semantics for reading/writing), probably not happening
+- tests for the Core namespace

 ## License